devops329/devops/instruction/jwtPizza/jwtPizza.md

 The following is the sitemap for JWT Pizza as provided by the product team.
 Note that while JWT Pizza is a fairly simple website, it has a significant amount of components and views that will require testing.

-Note that interfaces support a breadcrumb that allows a user to view and backtrack their navigation.

 ```mermaid
 graph TB;
     Home-->Login